-Are you in burnout?
+Are you struggling with burnout?

 Today’s workers are suffering from a burnout epidemic.
 It is estimated that 40% of office workers in the United States and Canada are burnt-out and that statistic is even higher in industries like medicine and athletics which have 50% and 60% burnout rates respectively.